liangxiao-cs/DuaST/README.md

-# SpaMCI-DL: A hybrid deep learning framework for integrated identification of domains and spatially variable genes in spatial transcriptomics
+# DuaST: An Integrated Deep Learning Framework for Spatial Transcriptomics with Cross-Branch Interaction

-This repository contains the implementation for [***SpaMCI-DL***].
-As the paper is still under review, this repository currently provides key implementation examples demonstrating the core functionality.
+This repository contains the implementation for [***DuaST***].
+The paper is still under review.
 Upon paper acceptance, we will:

 1.Release the complete codebase